exusiaiwei/area-python-learning/README.md

 ## Background

-Welcome to the "My-Python-Learning" repository, where I keep my notes and practice records for learning Python.
+Welcome to the "My-Python-Studying" repository, where I keep my notes and practice records for learning Python.

 During my Python learning journey, I have used Quarto to create a series of interactive notebooks.
 I have organized them as Quarto book projects, allowing me to read the materials and execute embedded code interactively.